kevinjdonohue/Functional-Lite-JavaScript/README.md

 # Functional-Light JavaScript

-A repo for the Functional-Light JavaScript course on PluralSight by Kyle Simpson.
+A repo for the Functional-Lite JavaScript course on PluralSight by Kyle Simpson.

 ## Pure Functions